eugenia0804/DemandForecastingDashboard/README.md

 This project was adapted from the **[IEMS 394: Client Project Challenge](https://www.mccormick.northwestern.edu/industrial/academics/undergraduate/client-project-challenge/)** for our client **[C.R.
 Laurence](https://www.crlaurence.com/)**, conducted under the guidance of the **Northwestern University [Department of Industrial Engineering & Management Sciences](https://www.mccormick.northwestern.edu/industrial/)**.

 Contributors to this project include my teammates [Dor Palkovic](https://www.linkedin.com/in/dorpalkovic/), [Tyler Tanaka-Wong](https://www.linkedin.com/in/tyler-tanaka-wong-17a4b5266/), and [Kevin Zhang](https://www.linkedin.com/in/kevinzhangkjz/).
-The development of this dashboard also benefited greatly from the insights of our advisor, [Edward C. Malthouse](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/malthouse-edward.html), and the client-side representative involved in the original project.
+The development of this dashboard also benefited greatly from the insights of our advisor, Prof [Edward C. Malthouse](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/malthouse-edward.html), and the client-side representative involved in the original project.
 Their contributions were invaluable in shaping the direction and functionality of this tool.